TypiCal25/Knowledge/Hackathons/EthIndia/Zero Knowledge/Circom.md

 # Assignment Operators
 <-- is used simply as a direct assignment operator to the signals
 <== specifies a constraint system.
+# Public and Private Signals
+Signals are always considered private by default.